Deyre-Data-Analyst/TravelTide-Mastery-Project-Masterschool-/README.md

 TravelTide, a growing e-booking platform for flights and hotels, is facing challenges with **customer retention**.
 To address this, the Head of Marketing, *Elena Tarrant*, is developing a **personalised rewards program** aimed at increasing repeat usage.

-This segmentation analysis was conducted to support the initiative with the following core tasks:
+Segmentation analysis has been conducted to support the initiative with the following core tasks:

-- Analyze customer behavior data to define meaningful segments.
+- Analyze customer behavior data in order to define meaningful customer segments.
-- Identify overlaps between segments.
 - Recommend tailored perks for each group.

 ---